GeorgeNAL/NALathletics-blog/_posts/2021-02-22-four-questions-american-track-league-nbigp.md

 Was viewership higher in states that legalized recreational marijuana?

-<strong>UPDATE</strong>The Sports Examiner published the [ratings from the first three ATL meets and the NBIGP](http://www.thesportsexaminer.com/heard-at-halftime-new-york-rep-katko-calls-for-beijing-boycott-modest-tf-television-ratings-a-boycott-over-bikinis-in-qatar/) on Tuesday morning, noting that the ratings from ATL #4 won't be available for another week.
+<strong>UPDATE: </strong>The Sports Examiner published the [ratings from the first three ATL meets and the NBIGP](http://www.thesportsexaminer.com/heard-at-halftime-new-york-rep-katko-calls-for-beijing-boycott-modest-tf-television-ratings-a-boycott-over-bikinis-in-qatar/) on Tuesday morning, noting that the ratings from ATL #4 won't be available for another week.
 TSX also provided some comparison and context.
 Props, and another piece of evidence that TSX is among the most under-rated sports sites out there.

 ### 2. What was the nature of USATF's "support" for the American Track League?